-Scott counsels clients by educating them about the estate planning process and efficiently eliciting information necessary to identify the client’s goals.
-Then next step is producing the documents.
+Scott counsels clients by educating them about the estate planning process and efficiently eliciting information necessary to identify their goals.
+The next step is producing the plan documents.

-The basic documents everyone needs include a Medical Power of Attorney to say who makes your health decisions if you cannot; a Financial Power of Attorney to say who handles your personal and business affairs if you cannot; and finally, a Will or Trust to say what happens to your stuff when you die.
+The basic documents everyone needs include an Advance Directive for Healthcare (Medical Power of Attorney and Living Will) to nominate who makes your health decisions if you cannot; a Financial Power of Attorney to nominate who handles your personal and business affairs if you cannot; and finally, a Will and/or Trust to direct what happens to your stuff when you die.

 If your goals indicate the need, a trust may be part of your plan.
 A trust separates legal ownership and administrative duties from beneficial interests.
 Trusts are tailored to a client's specific intent and can be relatively simple or extremely intricate.